JustBerkhout/nectar-tutorials/ardc/non-technical/allocation-management/allocation-management.md

 Your pt-project is like a full-fledged project in many ways.
 It is the home of instances, it has quota of some resources allocated (e.g. vCPU, RAM), it houses your project-related things, such as Security Groups

 In other ways your pt-project is different from full-fledged projects.
 It has *limited resources* (2 vCPU for up to 6 vCPU-months).
-You can't share you pt-project with others; the is no user management to grant access to other Nectar users.
+You can't share your pt-project with others; there is no user management to grant access to other Nectar users.
 You get your pt *no questions asked*; there is no application or allocation process.
-Your *pt-project* is useful for trialing or indeed completing Nectar tutorials.
+Your *pt-project* is useful for trialing Nectar or indeed completing our Nectar tutorials.

-After you have used all the compute time allocated to you in your pt-project it will expire.
+After you have used all of the compute time allocated to you in your pt-project it will expire.
 If you have built up anything valuable in your *pt-project* you can request that we *Convert you trial project* when you submit a request for a project allocation.
 Note that the Expiry Bot will start removing instances from your pt-project shortly after pt-project expiration.
 To retain them by using a trial project conversion, you need to request a project timely.
 More detail in the section Project Trial in our article on [Expiry and Renewal](https://support.ehelp.edu.au/support/solutions/articles/6000171494-project-allocation-expiry-and-renewal)

 ## Allocation Process and Projects

 Duration: 5:00

-To get a full-fledged project allocated to you you need to apply for an allocation using the`Allocation | New Request` form available from your Nectar dashboard.
+To get a full-fledged project allocated to you, you need to apply for an allocation using the `Allocation | New Request`-form available from your Nectar dashboard.
 Once approved you will be informed by email and you will be the *project manager* of your new project.

 ![Allocation request](images/allocation-request.png)

-To be eligible for a Nectar national allocation you have to submit details of your nationally relevant grant or funding program.
+To be eligible for a Nectar national allocation you have to submit details of your nationally relevant grant or funding program; this is part of our *Research Cloud National Allocation Scheme* .
 If you don't have such a grant, then you can still be allocated cloud resources by the participating nodes under node discretion, by specifying a *Allocation home location* in your request.

 In your request you need to specify the cloud resources that you intend to use.
 If you're not perfectly sure just yet, then that's all right.
 You will be able to request amendments to your project.
 We'll describe that below.